$SL_2(\mathbb{C})$-Character Variety of a Hyperbolic Link and Regulator: On a possible unified Volume Conjecture for both knots and links

-\begin{remark} When $n\geq 2$, we can take $K_N(L, \gamma(0))= K_N(L, t_0)$ as the the Kashaev and Baseilhac-Benedetti invariant which is well-defined and conjectured to give the information of the volume and Chern-Simons at the complete hyperbolic structure $t_0$.
-For general $p$, although we expect that there is a way of deforming $K_N(L, t_0)$ to get $K_N(L, p)$, we do not have a rigorous definition. \end{remark}
+\begin{remark} When $n\geq 2$, one can take $K_N(L, t_0)$ as the the Kashaev and Baseilhac-Benedetti invariant which is based on the triangulations of the manifold and is conjectured to give the information of the volume and Chern-Simons at the complete hyperbolic structure $t_0$ (See \cite[~Section 5]{BB}).
+For a general $p\in Y^h_0$, although we expect that there is a way of deforming $K_N(L, t_0)$ to get $K_N(L, p)$, we do not have a rigorous definition. \end{remark}

+\begin{remark} If the point corresponding to the hyperbolic structure in $Y_i$ is not smooth, then the point $t_0$ in the definition of (\ref{vol}) and (\ref{scs}) is not unique.
+If we make different choices of $t_0$, then $V(p)$ and $U(p)$ will be differed by a constant, corresponding to the integrals in (\ref{vol}) and (\ref{scs}) from one choice to another.
+We can modify the left-hand side of the Conjecture (4.3) by this constant accordingly.
+So the choice of $t_0$ is not essential and it seems that there is no canonical choice of it. \end{remark}

-\begin{remark} Since the usual colored Jones polynomial formulation of volume conjecture does not hold for all links (\cite{MMOTY}), it is a very interesting question to see what is really behind the volume conjecture for links.
-From the regulator point of view developed here, we expect that our unifed volume conjecture (\ref{uniconj}) is a good candidate which gives a $(\mathbb{C}^{*})^n$-paramatrized version of the volume conjecture for both links and knots. \end{remark}
+\begin{remark} From the regulator point of view developed in this paper, we expect there exists a parametrized version of the volume conjecture for both hyperbolic links and knots. \end{remark}

 \begin{acknowledgement} Q.Wang is grateful for the support and hospitality of the Marie Curie Research Programme at DPMMS, University of Cambridge and the program ANR ``Galois" at the Universit\'{e} Pierre et Marie Curie (Paris 6) and \'{E}cole Normale Sup\'{e}rieure, Paris.
-He wants to thank professors Y. Andr\'{e} and A. Scholl for their helpful discussions. \end{acknowledgement}
+He wants to thank professors Y. Andr\'{e} and A. Scholl for their helpful discussions.
+We thank the referee for his/her helpful comments and suggestions. \end{acknowledgement}